 Helping our community as a community

-Holomua Hawaii is providing the support our community needs to help lift small businesses and non-profits through these challenging economic times.
+Holomua Hawaii supported our community by helping to lift small businesses and non-profits thorugh these challenging economic times.

 small businesses and non-profits, and

 in aid has been distributed!